-Ramakrishna was a great God- Realizer of late 19th Century India.
-Often, when teaching, he would recount the many tales and stories which he heard as a child growing up in rural India.
-By means of these stories, he would add spice to the transmission of his own Realization, and give new meaning to previously unexamined issues.
+Ramakrishna was a great God- Realizer of the late 19th Century India.
+Often, when teaching, he would recount the many tales and stories he heard as a child growing up in rural India.
+By means of these stories, he would add spice to the transmission of his own Realization and give new meaning to previously unexamined issues.

 "What of it, my good children?" said the saint.
 "I am not afraid of the snake."
-So saying, he continued on his way through the meadow.
+And so saying, he continued on his way through the meadow.
 But the cowherd boys, being afraid, did not accompany him.
-In the meantime, the snake heard him and moved swiftly towards him with upraised hood.
+In the meantime, the snake heard him and moved swiftly against him with an upraised hood.

-The holy man said: "Look here.
+The holy man said, "Look here.
 Why do you go about doing harm?
 Come, I will give you a holy mantra.
 By repeating it you will learn to love God.
-Ultimately you will realize him and also get rid of your violent nature."
-Saying this, he taught the snake a holy word and initiated it into spiritual life.
+Ultimately you will Realize Him and also get rid of your violent nature," and saying this he taught the snake a Holy Word and initiated him into spiritual life.

-"Repeat that sacred word", said the teacher, "And do no harm to anybody."
-As he was about to depart, the saint said, "I shall see you again."
+"Repeat that sacred word," said his teacher, "And do no harm to anybody."
+As he was about to depart, the saint said, "I shall see you again, for sure."

-Late that night the snake regained consciousness.
-Slowly and with great difficulty it dragged itself into its hole; its bones were broken and it could scarcely move.
+Late at night, the snake regained consciousness.
+Slowly and with great difficulty, it dragged itself into its hole; its bones were broken and it could scarcely move.
 Many days and weeks passed.
 The snake became a mere skeleton covered with skin.
-Since receiving the sacred word from the teacher, it had given up doing harm to others.
-Now and then, at night, it would come out in search of food.
-For fear of the boys it would not leave its hole during the day time.
+For fear of the boys, it would not leave its hole during the daytime.
+Night and day it practiced its mantra.
+And at night, it would sometimes come out in search of food.
+Since receiving the sacred word from the Teacher it had given up doing harm to others.
 It maintained its life on dirt, leaves, or the fruit dropped from trees.

 About a year later the saint came that way again and asked after the snake.
 The cowherd boys told him that it was dead.
 But, he didn't believe them.
-He knew that the snake would not die before attaining the fruit of the holy word with which it had been initiated.
-He went out into the meadows and searching here and there, called the snake by the name he had given it.
-Hearing his guru's voice, the snake came out of its hole and bowed before him with great reverence.
+He knew that the snake would not die before attaining the fruit of the Holy Word with which it had been initiated.
+He went out into the fields and searching here and there, called the snake by the name he had given it, and hearing his guru's voice, the snake came out of its hole and bowed down before him with great reverence.

 "How are you?" asked the saint.

-The snake replied,"Revered sir, you ordered me not to harm anybody.
+The snake replied, "Revered sir, you ordered me not to harm anybody.
 So I have been living on leaves and fruit.
 Perhaps that has made me thinner."
-The snake had developed the quality of sattva (purity); it could not be angry with anyone.
-It had totally forgotten that the cowherd boys had almost killed it.
+The snake had developed the quality of sattva or purity; it could not be angry with anyone and it had totally forgotten that the cowherd boys had almost killed it.

-Then the snake remembered what the boys had done.
-It said: "Yes, now I remember.
+And then the snake remembered that the boys had dashed it against a tree and it said, "Yes, now I remember.
 The boys held me by my tail and dashed me violently against the tree.
 They are ignorant after all.
 They didn't realize what a great change had come over my mind.
 How could they know I wouldn't bite or harm anyone?"

-"Yes, I told you not to harm anyone.
-I asked you not to bite, but, I didn't forbid you to hiss.
+"Yes, I asked you not to harm anybody, but, I did not forbid you to hiss.

 You must scare them away by hissing!"